vaibhavvikas/factorio-mod-downloader/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/vaibhavvikas/factorio-mod-downloader)](https://github.com/vaibhavvikas/factorio-mod-downloader/releases)
 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/vaibhavvikas/factorio-mod-downloader/total)

-Factorio mod downloader, uses [re146.dev](https://re146.dev/factorio/mods) to recursively download a mod and its all required dependencies.
-Its really helpful if you want to download a mod or modpack containing various different recommended mods, that if you want to download separately will take you a lot of clicks and headache.
+Factorio mod downloader, recursively downloads a mod and its all required dependencies.
+No hassle, no login required.
+Just put the mod url and select the path.
+Thats all.

+It is really helpful if you want to download a mod or modpack containing various different recommended mods, that if you want to download separately will take you a lot of clicks and headache.

 **If you love the game please buy it and support the developers.
 I am a big fan of the game.**